Black History Month

 Anglia Ruskin University

-Join Anglia Ruskin University (ARU) in October as they explore aspects of Black British history and host the Olaudah Equiano Annual Lecture on Race Justice.
+Join Anglia Ruskin University (ARU) in October as they explore aspects of Black British history in a collaborative effort between the ARU Student Union, the Public Engagement Team, and the Faculty of Health, Medicine and Social Care.

 The BHM event creators have assembled a packed programme of events that inspire action, education, and awareness.
 You can find a handpicked cross-section of Black History Month events taking place across Essex on the BHM website.